cjpl/rome/argus/trunk/examples/readme.txt

       This show how you create buttons.
 Buttons will publish signal when it is clicked.
 You can assign any function to the signal.

+analyzerControl
+      This example shows how you controll analysis program such as ROME.
+Analyzer controller is still under development.

 Ryu, Sawada